This post isn’t about the must-see places in the Blackheath village, it’s about my favourite places.

 It’s not true; we do work sometimes.

-By then we were all ready for some nana naps.
-Something about the good food and crisp mountain air made us all tired.
+By then we were all ready for an afternoon nap!
+Getting up early, good food and crisp mountain air made us all tired.
 But before indulging, we had to duck into Ravir Boutique.

 Ladies, if you are visiting in the cooler months and you have been caught by surprise by just how cold it can get here in the mountains, and you need to add a few items to your suitcase then I would highly recommend visiting Raelene at Ravir Boutique.